ZhenjianYang/ZeroAoVoiceTool/README.md

 ZeroAoVoiceTool
 ===============

-A tool which can add scene voice for the PC games *The Legend of Heroes:
+A tool which can add scene voice for PC games *The Legend of Heroes:
 Zero no Kiseki* & *The Legend of Heroes: Ao no Kiseki*

 **NOTE:**This projcet is licensed under the GPLv3.
 You MUST copy,